--- This policy adopted on 03-27-97 Reviewed on 07-05-00 (no changes) Reviewed on 02-05-03 (no changes) Reviewed on 09-01-04 (no changes)
+-- This policy adopted on 03-27-97 Reviewed on 07-05-00 (no changes) Reviewed on 02-05-03 (no changes) Reviewed on 09-01-04 (no changes) Revised on 02-21-06

 POLICY TITLE: BUDGETING/FORECASTING

 Budgeting for any fiscal year shall follow Board ENDS priorities, control College financial risk, and accurately reflect projections of income and expenses.
 The President shall propose a budget after first seeking broad input from all College constituencies.
 Budgets will become effective upon approval by the Board.
 Any deviation shall require Board approval.